Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Can I legally rent out property on my visa in Palembang right now?

-You do not need to live in Indonesia to rent out your Palembang property, and many foreign owners manage their rentals from abroad by appointing a local property manager with a proper contract and handling tax reporting through a representative.
+You do not need to be physically present in Palembang to have a tenant in your property, and managing from abroad is common in practice, though it works best when you appoint a local property manager with a proper management contract and keep your tax reporting current.

 We cover everything there is to know about buying and renting out in Palembang here.